 **** Dominique Lobstein: Graduated in Economic and Art History, he began his career with the documentation of the Orsay Museum in 1993 and was soon involved in various exhibitions, such as that devoted to Daumier in 1999/2000 (Ottawa, Paris, Washington).
 He was the CommissionerJ.
 Bastien-Lepage exhibition in Orsay and Verdun.
 He has published several books on art institutions, collectors and critics of the 19 th century.
 He is in charge of the Library of the Orsay Museum since 2008.

 ***** François Blanchetière: After studying History (Universités de Caen and de Lyon III) and Art History (Université Paris IV), François Blanchetière won a curatorial competition in 2003.
-He has been deputy to the collections manager at the musée Rodin since 2005.
+He is curator at the Tours Museum of Fine Arts.
+He has been deputy to the collections manager at the musée Rodin.
 In that post, he helped organize several exhibitions dedicated to the sculptor.
 He was the commissioner of the exhibitions Rodin, Le Rêve japonais (with Bénédicte Garnier), Paris, musée Rodin, 2007, and Corps et décors, Rodin et les arts décoratifs (with William Saadé), Evian, Palais Lumière, 2009, et Paris, musée Rodin, 2010.
 He also holds a DEA (his thesis was on Les longs débuts de Pierre Puvis de Chavannes, 1848-1864 (The long debut of Pierre Puvis Chavannes, 1848-1864)(Université de Paris IV, under the supervision of Bruno Foucart) and was involved in the preparation of the "Puvis de Chavanes, une voie singulière au siècle de l'impressionnisme" exhibition (Amiens, Museum of Picardie, 2005-2006).